topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/Arduino Sensor User Guide.md

 #### 7.1.1.2 Circuit
 - IR Transceiver sensor
-    - OUT pin of the IR sensor is connected to pin 50 on the TOPST VCP-G board.
+    - OUT pin of the IR sensor is connected to pin 50 on the VCP-G board.
-    - VCC pin of the IR sensor is connected to 5V on the TOPST VCP-G board.
+    - VCC pin of the IR sensor is connected to 5V on the VCP-G board.
-    - GND pin of the IR sensor is connected to GND on the TOPST VCP-G board.
+    - GND pin of the IR sensor is connected to GND on the VCP-G board.
 - Red LED
-    - (-) of LED is connected to the resistor, and the resistor is connected to GND on the TOPST VCP-G board.
+    - (-) of LED is connected to the resistor, and the resistor is connected to GND on the VCP-G board.
-    - (+) of LED is connected to pin 48 on the TOPST VCP-G board.
+    - (+) of LED is connected to pin 48 on the VCP-G board.
 - Green LED
-    - (-) of LED is connected to the resistor, and the resistor is connected to GND on the TOPST VCP-G board.
+    - (-) of LED is connected to the resistor, and the resistor is connected to GND on the VCP-G board.
-    - (+) of LED is connected to pin 17 on the TOPST VCP-G board.
+    - (+) of LED is connected to pin 17 on the VCP-G board.

 <p align="center"><img src="https://raw.githubusercontent.com/topst-development/Documentation/refs/heads/main/Assets/TOPST%20VCP-G/Software/Infrared%20(IR)%20Sensor%20Circuit%20Schematic.png"></p>
 <p align="center"><strong>Figure 7.1 Infrared (IR) Sensor Circuit Schematic</strong></p>